-Sybase IQ supports client application connections through either ODBC or JDBC.
-This chapter describes how to use Sybase IQ as a data server for client applications.

-With certain limitations, Sybase IQ may also appear to certain client applications as an Open Server.
-This chapter also briefly describes the restrictions for creating and running these applications.

-See "Open Client architecture" in SQL Anywhere documentation in SQL Anywhere 11.0.1 > SQL Anywhere Server - Programming > SQL Anywhere Data Access APIs > Sybase Open Client API.

-The facilities described in this chapter do not provide remote data access for IQ users on Windows and Sun Solaris systems.
-Remote data access is provided by Component Integration Services (CIS), the core interoperability feature of OmniConnectTM.
-For information on remote data access and proxy databases, see Chapter 4, "Accessing Remote Data" and Chapter 5, "Server Classes for Remote Data Access."
+About this chapter Sybase IQ supports client application connections through eit or JDBC.
+This chapter describes how to use Sybase IQ as a dat client applications.
+With certain limitations, Sybase IQ may also appear to certain c applications as an Open Server.
+This chapter also briefly describe restrictions for creating and running these applications.
+See "Open Client architecture" in SQL Anywhere documentation Anywhere 11.0.1 > SQL Anywhere Server - Programming > SQL Anywhere Data Access APIs > Sybase Open Client API.
+The facilities described in this chapter do not provide remote dat for IQ users on Windows and Sun Solaris systems.
+Remote data a provided by Component Integration Services (CIS), the core interoperability feature of OmniConnect TM .
+For information on r data access and proxy databases, see Chapter 4, "Accessing Ren Data" and Chapter 5, "Server Classes for Remote Data Access."
+Contents Торіс Page Client/server interfaces to Sybase IQ 93 Setting up Sybase IQ as an Open Server 98

-Торіс Page

-Client/server interfaces to Sybase IQ 91

-Setting up Sybase IQ as an Open Server

-Characteristics of Open Client and jConnect connections 97
+Characteristics of Open Client and jConnect connections